Header image courtesy of Andrew Suddaby (via Gwulo)

 The stupendous plan entailed a massive increase of animal attractions and rides, from 35 to more than 80—many of which we know and love today.
 Some highlights include the Aqua City, with a three-level Grand Aquarium quadruple the size of the old Atoll Reef, the Amazing Asian Animals exhibit that houses our beloved giant pandas, red pandas, and more, and the Ocean Express, the ultimate solution to park transport for those who fear heights or wish to skip the long lines at the cable car terminus.

 The Headland, which was then renamed the Summit, housed Thrill Mountain, the hotspot for game booths and all things that keep your adrenaline pumping.
-The six rides at Thrill Mountain soon became sought-after, must-ride classics, particularly the Hair Raiser—Hong Kong’s first-and-only floorless roller coaster—that brings guests along several inversions at a speed of up to 88 kilometres an hour.
+The six rides at Thrill Mountain soon became sought-after, must-ride classics, particularly the Hair Raiser—Hong Kong’s first-and-only floorless roller coaster—that brings guests along on several inversions at a speed of up to 88 kilometres an hour.

 Others may turn to The Flash, a bright yellow ride that swings guests around like a pendulum in full 360-degree spins.
 Clearly not for the faint-hearted, the park’s target audience widened to include teens, and young adults looking for a quick thrill ride, aside from families and others looking to visit their favourite animals.

 Having surpassed 100 million guests in 2011, 34 years after its grand opening, it’s clear that Ocean Park has solidified its reputation as a go-to spot for thrill rides and appreciating the beauty of marine animals.
-In 2006, the park was named one of the “10 Most Popular Amusement Parks in the World” by Forbes, and was ranked as one of the “50 Most Visited Tourist Attractions in the World” by Forbes Traveler the following year.
+In 2006, the park was named one of the “10 Most Popular Amusement Parks in the World” by Forbes and was ranked as one of the “50 Most Visited Tourist Attractions in the World” by Forbes Traveller the following year.

 According to the TEA/AECOM Attraction Attendance Report in 2013, Ocean Park was even ranked twelfth in the world, fourth in Asia, and first in China for annual attendance!